LaesieWorks homepageDigiCom homepage

 "Near lossless" is lossy really, but no more than harmful; your should not notice a loss of image quality.

-The more details an image has, the harder it is to compress.
+The more 'information' an image has, the harder it is to compress.

-The easiest to compress is an image block that has no new information.
-For example a square of 16*16 = 256 pixels, that is exactly the same as that same area in the previous frame.
-You'll only need to store this information: "relative to the same area in the previous frame, nothing has changed".
-256 gray pixels usually cost 256*8 = 2048 bits, but now hardly any, so that's a great way to save bits.
-This is a common situation in computer animations
+The easiest to compress is an image that has no change in it.
+For example an area of 16*16 = 256 pixels, that is exactly the same as that same area in the previous frame.
+You'll only need to code and store this information: "relative to the same area in the previous frame, nothing has changed".

-The hardest to compress is this square with each pixel having an other shade of gray.
-The amount of possible combinations is now: (256!) =
+The hardest to compress is an image where each pixel has a unique color, and in random order.
+The amount of possible combinations of 256 grayscale pixels is: (256!) =

 85781777534284265411908227168123262515778152027948561985965